xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  * Given there is "leonard" playing their game "together".
  <!-- SNAPSHOT status=200 -->
- * The game round should be 1.
+ * Game round should be 1.
  * "leonard" should have 1 cities.
  * "leonard" should have the "Capital" city.
  * Click on the "leonard" city "Capital"